 Sales of property free and clear of liens pursuant to 11 U.S.C. § 363(f) and Bankruptcy Rule 6004(c) shall be accomplished in the following manner:

-The Trustee or Debtor, as appropriate, shall file a motion pursuant to Rule 6004(c) for authority to sell property free and clear of liens or other interests, and serve the motion on all parties who have liens or other interests in the property to be sold; and
+The trustee or debtor, as appropriate, shall file a motion pursuant to Rule 6004(c) for authority to sell property free and clear of liens or other interests, and serve the motion on all parties who have liens or other interests in the property to be sold; and

-Once the Clerk has scheduled a hearing on the motion, the movant shall file a Report and Notice of Intention to Sell Property of the Estate containing the date, time and place for the hearing on the motion.
-The moving party may serve the Report and Notice pursuant to the negative notice procedure under these rules (see local forms page on www.flnb.uscourts.gov) as provided in Rule 6004(a), and serve the notice on all creditors and parties in interest.
+Once the Clerk has scheduled a hearing on the motion, the movant shall file a report and notice as set forth in (A) above the applicable form, available online, containing the date, time and place for the hearing on the motion.
+The moving party must serve the report and notice on all creditors and parties in interest as provided in Rule 6004(a), and may serve the report and notice pursuant to the negative notice procedure under these rules.

-If an objection to the motion is timely filed, the objection will be set for hearing at the same time as the motion.
+If an objection to the sale is timely filed, the objection will be set for hearing at the same time as the motion.

-If no objection to the sale is filed within the negative notice period set forth in the notice, then the motion may be granted without a hearing.
+If no objection to the sale is timely filed, then the motion may be granted without a hearing.
 If an order is entered granting the motion, the sale may proceed without the necessity for the hearing.
 If no order granting the motion is entered, the hearing will proceed as scheduled.

 Advisory Committee Notes

+2021 Amendment

+The amended rule includes stylistic changes to refer to applicable forms and the Local Rules Links page that provides links to various Official Forms and Local Forms.
+At the time of this amendment the applicable form was Local Form 7-8 (Report and Notice of Intent to Sell Property of the Estate).
+Other minor stylistic changes are intended to improve stylistic consistency without changing current practice.

 2020 Amendment

 The amended rule includes both stylistic and substantive changes.
 The format of subdivisions is changed to maintain a consistent style across all rules.
 Subdivision (A) is amended to maintain a consistent style for references to the court’s website.
 Former subdivision D. is incorporated into subdivision (C) and references to service by negative notice have been changed to maintain a consistent style across all rules.